chromaui/chromatic-docs/bitbucket-pipelines.md

 # A sample pipeline implementation
 pipelines:
   default:
-    # Any other steps implemented in the pipeline
+    # Other steps in the pipeline

-    # 👇 Adds Chromatic as a step in the pipeline
+      #👇Adds Chromatic as a step in the pipeline
     - step:
         name: 'Chromatic deployment'
-        # Other configuration required for the steps
+        # Other pipeline configuration
         script:
           - yarn install
-          # 👇 --exit-zero-on-changes flag to prevent the pipeline from failing
+            #👇Runs Chromatic with the flag to prevent pipeline failure
           - yarn chromatic --project-token=$CHROMATIC_PROJECT_TOKEN --exit-zero-on-changes
 ```